 Personas can showcase a marketer's implicit biases and reinforce the same destructive stereotypes that many universities are trying to eradicate.

 Is there still a place for personas in higher ed marketing?

 Consumers are as savvy as ever; regardless of your audience, details matter.
 In our current COVID world, everyone is beginning to look at education a little differently.
 Universities that aren't thoughtful about how they message to their audiences and what those messages truly communicate are likely to fall behind.

 There is still a place for personas, but they're not innocuous tools.
 Any time you segment groups, you're creating generalizations, and those generalizations always have the potential to perpetuate stereotypes.
 If we continue to create personas, we need to acknowledge our own biases as marketers, create astute observations, recognize groups as multifaceted and dynamic, and intentionally examine how intersectionality impacts groups.
 If we take the time to do this, we're more likely to effectively tailor messaging that's actually meaningful and reduce the likelihood of creating biased, problematic, and ineffective generalizations.

-Marguerite is a Strategist at SimpsonScarborough.
+Marguerite is Associate Director of Brand Strategy at SimpsonScarborough.
 She holds a B.A. from Syracuse University, an M.Ed. in Higher Education Administration from Loyola University Chicago, and an M.A. in Integrated Marketing and Communications from Emerson College.
 Studying abroad in Paris and Sydney allowed her to experience communications on a global scale, engage with diverse perspectives, and broaden her scope.
 Outside of work, you can usually find her trying new restaurants and planning her next trip.
 Read more about her and the rest of our team here.